Early-onset dementia: Management

 Pharmacological treatment includes acetylcholinesterase inhibitors and N-methyl-D-aspartate antagonists.
 These drugs are used for dementia caused by Alzheimer's disease although they only manage the symptoms and do not help with disease progression.
 Cholinesterase inhibitors (donepezil, rivastigmine, galantamine) are used in mild to moderate dementia while NMDA is used in moderate to severe dementia.

-Nonpharmacological treatments are very important in cases of early onset dementia.
+Nonpharmacological treatments are very important in cases of early-onset dementia.
 People dealing with the disease have a much greater chance of being subjected to marginalization, shaming, and blaming which are harmful to the life of the patient as well as the management process.
 These interventions can range from providing access to home care in the later stages of the disease to joining support groups to acknowledging the burden experienced by the caregiver.
 Special considerations for interdisciplinary support should be pursued for younger patients, such as behavioral counseling, social services, or home modifications.
 The World Health Organization promotes the importance of rehabilitation services (including cognitive, psychological, physical and social support) to improve the quality of life of those with dementia.
-Despite this, specific services for those with early onset dementia are rare.
-The integration of age-appropriate services into existing dementia care, and the use of telehealth have both been explored as options for reducing cognitive disability and improving quality of life in early onset dementia.
+Despite this, specific services for those with early-onset dementia are rare.
+The integration of age-appropriate services into existing dementia care, and the use of telehealth have both been explored as options for reducing cognitive disability and improving quality of life in early-onset dementia.

+Mental health and early-onset dementia

+Mental health problems such as depression, anxiety, and changes in behaviour are common in people with young‑onset dementia (YOD).
+These symptoms may appear before a dementia diagnosis is made, which can sometimes lead to delays in recognition or to people being referred first to mental health services.
+Younger people with dementia may also experience additional emotional difficulties related to the impact on employment, family roles, and identity.

+People with YOD are over‑represented among admissions to mental health wards compared with older adults with dementia.
+This is in part because younger people often have more pronounced behavioural and personality changes, which community services struggle to manage because dementia services are designed around older adults’ needs.

+Specialist mental health wards designed specifically for people with young‑onset dementia are rare.As a result, younger people may be admitted either to general adult psychiatric wards—alongside people with a wide range of mental health conditions—or to older adult dementia wards, where the environment and activities may not be well suited to their needs.
+There is currently no clear evidence on the best model of inpatient mental health care for people with YOD, and service provision varies widely between regions.